 The Professional Regulation Commissions (PRC) holds a large database of licensed professionals in the country such as doctors, engineers, architects, dentists, etc. which gives them the right to operate in the country.
 To be included among the pool of these professionals, however, is no simple feat.

 To be called a licensed professional therefore and with a PRC ID to back the claim is a kind of testament to you as a uniquely accomplished person.

 Senior Citizen ID

-At around the age of 60, any living persons in the country officially takes on the label of a “senior citizen,” often privileged by certain benefits such as getting 20% discount on most purchases.
+At around the age of 60, any living person in the country officially takes on the label of a “senior citizen,” often privileged by certain benefits, such as getting a 20% discount on most purchases.

-But not all people of greying or white hairs take on the claim of being a senior citizen by means of appearance alone.
+But not all people with greying or white hair take on the claim of being a senior citizen by means of appearance alone.
 There has to be an ID which says it so.